JimCodified/12factor/10_dev_prod_parity.md

 This factor shows an orientation toward continuous deployment, where development can go from dev to production in a very short time frame, thus avoiding the big bang effect at each release.

 ## What does that mean for our application ?

-The docker-compose file we built so far can be ran on the local machine or on any Docker Host.
-So Docker really shines at this level as it handles everything for us.
+The docker-compose file we built so far can be ran on your local machine or on any Docker Host such as Docker Enterprise Edition.
+Docker really shines at this level as it handles everything for us.

 The exact same application can run on each environment.